 ATE101 is designed to provide students the tools they need in order to take charge of their personal fitness and health, as well as introduce them to leadership development through sports.
 Theoretical and practical aspects of these topics are covered.
 ATE101 is divided into 4 twelve-week units.
 Foundations of Fitness, Foundations of Health and two terms of Foundations of Sports.
-Foundations of Health unit is further divided into 3 four-week components including aquatics, health promotions and combatives.
+Foundations of Health unit is further divided into 3 four-week components including an introduction to aquatics, sports, and combatives, in addition to a Health Promotion workshop.
 Students must pass all three components in order to successfully complete the course.

-Students will complete the following units;
+Students will complete the following units:

 - 1. Foundations of Fitness

-- Fundamental movement patterns
+- · Fundamental movement patterns

 - Training concepts

 - 2. Foundations of Health

 - Aquatics

 - Health and wellness

 - Unarmed combatives

+- o Introduction to Sports

 - 3. Foundations of Sports (two of)

 - Stick sports

 - Ball sports

-- Field sports
+- o Field sports

-- Court Sports
+- o Court Sports

 - Racquet Sports

 - Learn to swim

-- Competitive fitness
+- · Competitive fitness

-- Competitive combative sports
+- · Competitive combative sports